 We’ll start by explaining why inventory costing is important.
 Next, we’ll cover popular and uncommon inventory methods.
 Finally, we’ll finish with inventory costing methods that are not based on costs and yet others that are based on estimates.
 You shall see that the inventory costing method that you pick will have different effects on your income statement and balance sheet.

-- Why Inventory Costing is Important
+- Why Inventory Costing Matters

 - I. Popular Inventory Valuation Methods

 - II.
-Other Uncommon Inventory Valuation Methods
+Uncommon Inventory Valuation Methods

 - III.
 Inventory Valuation Not Based on Cost